-And with every rumble of the belly quickly covering my lap, I wondered if I could ever be all of this for her again.
+With every rumble of the belly quickly covering my lap, I wondered if I would ever be all of this for her again.

 Adding to the family would surely take away from her.